pulumi/pulumi-hugo/themes/default/content/templates/serverless-application/azure/index.md

 ---

-The Serverless Application template creates an infrastructure as code project in your favorite language that deploys a serverless application to Azure.
-It deploys an [Azure Storage Blob account]({{< relref "/registry/packages/azure-native/api-docs/storage/storageaccount" >}}) that's configured with a [container for static website hosting]({{< relref "/registry/packages/azure-native/api-docs/storage/storageaccountstaticwebsite" >}}) and an [Azure function]({{< relref "/registry/packages/azure-native/api-docs/web/webappfunction" >}}) that runs the business logic, which is written in the same language as the template.
-The application uses an [App Service plan]({{< relref "/registry/packages/azure-native/api-docs/web/appserviceplan" >}}) by default.
-The template ships with a placeholder website that displays the current time to give you a working Pulumi project out of the box that you can customize easily and extend to suit your needs.
+The Serverless Application template creates an infrastructure as code project in your favorite language that deploys a serverless application to Azure with Pulumi.
+It deploys an [Azure Blob Storage account]({{< relref "/registry/packages/azure-native/api-docs/storage/storageaccount" >}}) configured for [static website hosting]({{< relref "/registry/packages/azure-native/api-docs/storage/storageaccountstaticwebsite" >}}) and an [Azure Function]({{< relref "/registry/packages/azure-native/api-docs/web/webappfunction" >}}) written in the same language as the template.
+The template ships with placeholder content to give you a working project out of the box that you can customize easily and extend to suit your needs.

 ![An architecture diagram of the Pulumi Azure Serverless Application template](./architecture.png)